georgercarder/walk_thru_phase0/README.md

 lighthouse vc
 ```

-Since this validator node is under the same host as our beacon node, this application is configured so the validator node points to the beacon node api "out of the box".
+Since this validator node is under the same host as our beacon node, this application is configured so the validator node points to the beacon node API "out of the box".

 ### Let's review our system